Advance warning of scheduled systems work and downtime

 - The enhanced separate backup network will also make it easier to manage and monitor mirror servers which do not have (nor need) a college network connection of their own.
 Fitting in with our policy of conserving relatively scarce college network connections in the Maths server room by only connecting systems that really need to be directly accessible from the college network, this also reduces unnecessary traffic on the college network and improves security for sensitive data contained on some systems.

-November: silo2 and mirror updates
+November to January: silo2 and mirror updates

 - silo2 and its mirror silo2-backup have been in operation since 2012 and their disk pools still use 512 byte logical sectors even though the disks themselves are the newer AF (Advanced Format) type with 4096 byte physical sectors.
 This is because operating system support for native 4k sector sizes on AF disks was incomplete at the time this server was introduced, so the read/write I/O performance is not as good as it could be.
 Changing logical sector sizes in existing ZFS pools is not trivial - it involves destroying the old pool and recreating it with a new configuration and then restoring all the data to it from a backup.
 It's the restore operation that takes a lot of time especially when there is a lot of data involved - it takes 5-6 days to restore 10 TB of data over a standard gigabit network connection.